mou-inoks/ai-law-shield/readme.md

 ## 📜 License

-This project is licensed under the MIT License, so feel free to use it, change it, or even sell it (but hey, maybe give us some credit? 😇).
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

 ## 📢 Shout-Out